SKSKSK94/SFND_Camera_Final/README.md

         return;
     }

+####
- The way off in TTC of Camera is due to the lack of the number of matched keypoints(especially in Harris detector) or the lack of qualified matched keypoints
+The way off in TTC of Camera might be due to the lack of the number of matched keypoints(especially in Harris detector -_see below table_) or the lack of qualified matched keypoints
  |Detector/Descriptor|# of matches(10 frames)|# of matches(Average)|
 |:--------:|:--------:|:--------:|
 |    HARRIS|        |         |